Applying for a New License (Teen Drivers) in ArkansasPage Overview

 - 14 years old: eligible for learner’s license.

-- 16 years old: eligible for intermediate driver’s license.
+- 16 years old: eligible for provisional license.

 - 18 years old: eligible for regular driver’s license.